This presentation will explain the following points in brief

 Pressure Containment (BURSTING)

-- Step 1: determine thickness requirement at landfall area
+- Step 1: Determine the thickness requirement at the landfall area

-- step 2: verify the above thickness from system test
+- step 2: verify the above thickness from the system test

-- step 3: verify the above thickness from operation condition at maximum Water depth
+- step 3: verify the above thickness from operation condition at a maximum Water depth

-- step 4: verify the above thickness for system test pressure at maximum water depth
+- step 4: verify the above thickness for system test pressure at a maximum water depth

 Change the thickness value, if necessary to satisfy the checks and conclude the minimum thickness requirement from pressure containment (bursting).